Do you want to become a Registered Dietitian?

-The Dietetics & Nutrition Management concentration is appropriate for students who would like to become practicing nutritionists or dietitians.
+The Dietetics & Nutrition Management concentration is appropriate for you if you are considering becoming practicing nutritionists or dietitians.

-Accredited Dietetics Program
+- Accredited Dietetics Program

-Gerontology Nutrition Option
+- Gerontology Nutrition

 Frequently Asked Questions

-- successfully obtaining and completing an accredited supervised work experience (internship)
+- Completing an accredited supervised work experience

 The DPD is accredited by the Accreditation Council for Education in Nutrition and Dietetics.